Information for Prospective Students

 Writing in English

-Writing in English is an essential aspect of graduate training in clinical mental health counseling.
+Writing in English is an essential aspect of graduate training in clinical psychology.
 These skills are used daily by professionals in the field.
 It is essential that applicants to the program and graduate students possess adequate proficiency in graduate level writing.
 For those students not yet comfortable with their skills in written (or spoken) English, we strongly encourage you to take additional coursework in writing prior to beginning your training here in the MS Clinical Program.
 The writing demands on graduate students are intense, and we want all of our students to have a successful experience in the program.

 Students are required to pass a first semester course that satisfies the Graduate Writing Assessment Requirement set by the University.
 Proficient writing in English is required by both the University and the Clinical program.